Adroiti/docs-for-code-review-tools/RuboCop/Performance-ReverseEach.md

-Pattern: Performance/ReverseEach
+Pattern: Use of `reverse.each`

 Issue: -

 ## Description

 This cop is used to identify usages of `reverse.each` and change them to use `reverse_each` instead.

 ### Example